-Our teachers teach at Torrey Pines, the Dave Pelz Short Game School and at the Pebble Beach Academy of Golf.
-In addition, we have graduates teaching at Universities such as Columbus State in Georgia, University of Cape Town and Bahrain and at many other top-rated courses and schools that employ PGTAA graduates around the world.
+Our teachers teach at Torrey Pines, the Dave Pelz Short Game School, and at the Pebble Beach Academy of Golf.
+In addition, we have graduates teaching at Universities such as Columbus State in Georgia, the University of Cape Town and Bahrain, and at many other top-rated courses and schools that employ PGTAA graduates around the world.

 We offer a Home-Study module that works extremely well for individuals that already know the game and are currently teaching.
 In addition, those students electing to do the home study course, can, at any time attend an onsite course simply by paying the difference in tuition.
 We originated the Home Study Certification Program and many other impostors have seen fit to try and emulate our program.